Linkta-org/core/.github/docs/API_DESIGN_DOCUMENTATION_V1.md

 #### UserInput Service
 - `createUserInput` : Creates a new user input record in the database.
 - `findUserInputsByUserId` : Retrieves a list of user inputs associated with a specific user ID.
-- `updateUserInput` : Updates the title or other properties of a specific user input.
+- `updateInputTitle` : Updates the title of a specific user input.
 - `deleteUserInputAndAssociatedData` : Deletes a specific user input and its associated LinktaFlow data from the database.

 #### LinktaFlow Service